internap/suitcase/README.md

 # Suitcase

 ## To do:
 - Most snippets are from Bootstrap 3, they need to be reviewed.
 The ones that needs to be reviewed are the one that are not cut in sections with `{{ titles }}`.
-- Flavors support (possibility to override the main `_variables.scss` with custom variables in order to generate multiple stylesheets for multiple brands.)
 - Support JavaScript plugins, like Bootstrap's modals, tooltip, popover, etc.

 ## Getting started